Steel Curriculum Development Grant

 It is the responsibility of the submitter to assure that sufficient information is contained in the proposal for reviewers to evaluate the proposal according to the following criteria:

 Direct benefits to the iron and steel industry and the steel-related education in North America.

 The potential of the plan to increase the number of students studying metallurgy and materials science in North America.

 The expertise and capabilities of the Professor to fulfill the program objective.

 Whenever possible, specifically allocable costs of a proposal should be requested and justified in the proposal as direct costs.
-In an effort to ensure our support of the indirect costs associated with programs/projects the AIST Foundation funds, and to be consistent in that support, it is the policy of the AIST Foundation to limit university or agency administrative fee allowances to 15% of any of its annual grant awards over $25,000.
-No indirect costs are allowed for grants under $25,000.
+In an effort to ensure our support of the indirect costs associated with programs/projects the AIST Foundation funds, and to be consistent in that support, it is the policy of the AIST Foundation to limit university or agency administrative fee allowances to 15% of any of its annual grant awards over US$25,000.
+No indirect costs are allowed for grants under US$25,000.
 The AIST Foundation reserves the right to assess grants on a case by case basis to determine the application of this policy.